Matteo842/SaveState/README.md

 ## Features

-* **Manual Profile Creation:** Easily add any game by specifying a profile name and the path to its save folder.
 * **Backup & Restore:** Perform compressed `.zip` backups for selected profiles with a single click.
 Restore from any available backup.
 * **Automatic Backup Management:**
     * Configurable number of backups to keep per profile (automatically deletes the oldest).